 The West African country of the Republic of Côte d’Ivoire, also known as the Ivory Coast, is home to approximately 26 million people.
 The country is the world’s largest exporter of cocoa beans, and it boasts beautiful beaches and wildlife preserves.
 It is also the largest economy in the West African Economic and Monetary Union.
 The country has shown resilience as well as growth and development over the past decade.
-Côte d’Ivoire is among the fastest-growing countries in the world, with an economy that has expanded an average of 8% annually since 2011.
-So, with all this advancement, why does 46.3% of the population still live below the poverty line?
+Côte d’Ivoire is among the fastest-growing countries in the world, with an economy that has expanded an average of 8 percent annually since 2011.
+So, with all this advancement, why does 46.3 percent of the population still live below the poverty line?
 Here are three main causes of poverty in Côte d’Ivoire.

-3 Main Causes of Poverty in Côte d’Ivoire
+The 3 Main Causes of Poverty in Côte d’Ivoire

 The Good News

 Although people are struggling, much positive change is coming to Côte d’Ivoire.
 These include developments in agriculture, health care innovations and increased education for women.
 The country is benefiting from domestic reform and international aid.
 These efforts are helping the people of Côte d’Ivoire by increasing the standard of living.

 – Noelle Nelson